 ‘Scary Stories to Tell in the Dark’: The Set

 When learning the art of a good scary story, there is only the Alvin Schwartz collection complimented by Stephen Gammell’s truly cryptic artwork.
 The high-water mark of spooky stories, this collection was recently rebooted with a kinder, gentler look.
 Do not be swayed by the marketing, the original is eternal and scary as hell.
 Buy the Gammell edition or do not buy it at all.

 ‘Through The Woods’

 Looking for a fresh batch of scary stories?
-We highly recommend Emily Carroll’s collection of short stories complimented by her own gorgeous illustrations.
+We highly recommend Emily Carroll’s graphic novel and collection of short stories.
 Each tale is creepier than the other, but you won’t be able to peel your eyes away thanks to the elegant artwork.

 A Shudder Subscription

 No horror fan worth their Michael Meyer mask should be without a subscription to Shudder.
 This all-horror streaming service is not only stuffed to the brim with classic and cult scares including their new original run of “Creepshow,” the very good “Scare Me” original Shudder release and loads of flick you need to watch like “Revenge,” “Color Out of Space,” “Host,” “A Girl Walks Home Alone At Night” and more.